Mistie-rious/anime-quotes/README.md

-##Anime Quote Generator
+## Anime Quote Generator

 Made with Vite + TailWind CSS.

-This website completes your love for anime by generating random quotes and enabling searches by anime title, letting you explore the wit uttered by your favorite characters.
+This website fuels your love for anime by generating random quotes and enabling searches by anime title, letting you explore the wit uttered by your favorite characters.

 Features: